sensorario/go-design-patterns/behavioral/strategy/README.md

 ## Elements

- - Context
- - Strategy
+ - Strategy: the interface that define the behavior;
- - Concrete Strategy
+ - Concrete Strategy: each different implementation that respects the strategy;

 ## Description